Apicat Docs

 Select Add.

 Each client certificate is specific to a domain.
 To send requests to more domains, add the appropriate certificate for each domain.
 Don't add more than one certificate for the same domain.
-If you add more than one certificate for a domain, Apidog will use the last certificate added.
+If you add more than one certificate for a domain, Apicat will use the last certificate added.

 Editing a certificate#